Bellatrix24/Gesture-Recognition-based-media-contol/README.md

 3) Run the Code: Open the terminal or command prompt, navigate to the directory containing the code, and run the main script.

 4) Interact with Gestures: Once the webcam feed is displayed, start making hand gestures in front of the camera to control music playback and other actions.

+# Supported Gestures
+The Gesture Recognition System is capable of detecting and interpreting various hand gestures to control music playback and other actions.
+Here are the gestures supported by the system:

+1) "Okay" Gesture:

+Description: Forming a circle with the thumb and index finger.
+Action: Pauses or resumes playback of music.
+2) Thumbs Up Gesture:

+Description: Raising the thumb while curling the other fingers into the palm.
+Action: Skips to the next track in the playlist.
+3) Victory Gesture:

+Description: Extending the index and middle fingers while keeping the other fingers folded.
+Action: Returns to the previous track in the playlist.

+These gestures are recognized using computer vision techniques and are processed in real-time to control music playback functions.
+The system provides intuitive and responsive interaction, enhancing the user experience with seamless gesture recognition.